 Since these disks were frequently passed around his friends, the Cloner quickly spread.
 Even a decade later, Skentra found out that a sailor using an Apple II computer during the Gulf War got infected with the Elk Cloner.
 While this virus was harmless and a humorous annoyance, it was the first time a computer virus had spread across home computers.
 Despite it being a simple prank, it showed the early power and capabilities of computer viruses.
 Unfortunately, today viruses are not simple pranks, but can encrypt or destroy valuable data.

 Richard Skentra moved on from his adolescent days of pranking his friends, into developing countless computer programs that are still used today and found an online new business.
-Even with his success as a computer programmer, his infamy will always be placed as the one who spread Elk Cloner into the world.
+Even with his success as a computer programmer, his infamy will always be placed as the one who spread Elk Cloner throughout the world.

 Sources: Tech Target: Elk Cloner Definition